gaborvecsei/Barlow-Twins/README.md

 - Test multiple optimization methods (LARS is what was used in the paper)
 - Choose or use custom backbone
-- Comments for functions
-- Separate logging of the two parts of the loss
 - Save model
     - Save frequency
     - Save only when loss improved